aakzsh/zanie/README.md

 VS-Code and Android studio were used as IDEs

 ## Challenges we ran into
 Integrating both Speech to Text and Text to Speech and synchronizing them to work together was indeed a tough task for us.
 That took most of our time to figure out.
+Also, figuring out how to make phone calls from flutter was a bit tricky.
 But in the end, we were able to do it successfully.

 ## Accomplishments that we’re proud of
 We're proud that in 2 days, we were able to make a whole voice assistant from scratch, and we personally love the Arabian Nights and Aladdin vibes it gives.
 So much magic for the weekend!!